 Procedures are in place for verifying that aspects of risk management and internal controls are regularly reviewed and reported on.
 Risks are fully reviewed bi-annually and individual risk scores may change.
-In November 2022 and May 2023 all risks were reviewed and updated.
+In October 2023 and February 2024 all risks were reviewed and updated.
+As at February 2024 there were twelve Corporate Risks.
+Two of these risks were severe - Impact of Reduced Enrolment Numbers and Failure to Maintain Financial Stability.
+Three of these risks were high - Cyber Security, Inefficient and Inappropriate Use of Artificial Intelligence and Lack of Resources and Funding to Progress Sustainability/ESG Agenda.